 Step 2: REVIEW YOUR AWARD LETTER

-Once the Office of Law Financial Aid and Scholarships receives your FAFSA, each admitted student will be packaged for financial aid.
-You will receive an award letter discussing your eligibility.
+Once the Office of Student Financial Services receives your FAFSA, each admitted student will be packaged for financial aid.
+You will receive an electronic award letter discussing your eligibility.
 In order to be eligible for federal aid, students must meet certain requirements.